mumahendras3/packer-backend/api_doc.md

 ## GET /tasks

-Description: Get all previously created tasks
+Description: Get all the tasks that the authenticated user has added

 Request: